PRECIOUS-Gold prices steady as market awaits U.S. employment report

 Indicative of investor interest, holdings at SPDR Gold Trust , the world’s largest gold-backed exchange-traded fund, rose 0.32% to 923.76 tonnes on Wednesday.

-Palladium was up 0.1% at $1,689.40 per ounce.
-(Reporting by Eileen Soreng in Bengaluru; editing by Uttaresh.V and Aditya Soni)
+Palladium was up 0.2% at $1,690.18 per ounce.
+(Reporting by Eileen Soreng in Bengaluru; Editing by Uttaresh.V, Aditya Soni and Tom Hogue)